difficult creatures to

 In the Caribbean, the diversity and abundance of coral reef sponges exceeds that of reef-building corals.
 An increasing awareness of the importance of sponges on coral reefs and the study of their importance is underway.

 Some IDs may be right, some wrong.
 I'm working on collecting more information of various species.
-For more detailed information on any of these sponges visit The Sponge guide to Caribbean Sponges (external link)

 In addition to corals being in jeopardy of disappearing because of habitat stresses, so are the sponges.
 Because they are living creatures that evolved to exist in a specific region of temperature and water chemistry, they too are affected by the changes happening in the coral reef systems.